(715) 725-0820

 Summer or winter-

-When my core is warm but I’m bundled up breathing in cold air I feel alive and joyful.
-Snow is one of the most beautiful things I’ve ever seen.
-That said, I just like experiencing each season for what it offers.
+When my core is warm and I’m bundled up breathing in cold air I feel alive and joyful, and snow is one of the most beautiful things I’ve ever seen.

 Rugged or city vacation-